 Will parking validation be available?
 What if I forget to validate my parking before exiting?

 Parking validation for the Harbor Garage is for members only.
 The member parking validation is available at the Information Desk or at the Box Office.
 To obtain validation for other garages with which we have parking validation programs (see here for more information), please visit the Information Desk.
-If you forget to validate your parking, you will be allowed to re-enter the Aquarium only for this purpose.
-You will follow the same path used to enter the gift shop.
+If you forget to validate your parking, you may re-enter the Aquarium for this purpose.

 If I only want to visit the gift shop, do I need a timed-entry ticket?